travigd/documentation/dotnet-api/3.1.0-pre/competing-consumers.md

 ##Creating a Subscription Group

 The first step of dealing with a subscription group is that it must be created.
 Note you will get an error if you attempt to create a subscription group multiple times.
+You must have admin permissions to create a persistent subscription group.

 <span class="note">Normally the creating of the subscription group is not done in your general executable code.
 Instead it is normally done as a step during an install or as an admin task when setting things up.
 You should assume the subscription exists in your code.</span>